thehapax/bitshares.foundation/_budgets/2018-01-budget-chinese-translations.md

 BitShares platform.
 Currently, most of the advertising material and news articles are in English.
-To support the Chinese market, we seek to establish a translation budget that enables translations of relevant publications into Mandarin.
+To support the Chinese market, we seek to establish a translation budget that enables translations of relevant publications into Chinese.
 The BBF’s task is to select appropriate publications, either by hand-picking them or through suggestions by the community (e.g. by tagging the BBF in the comments).